Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 Call SafeCampus at 206-685-7233 (206-685-SAFE) anytime – no matter where you work or study – to anonymously discuss safety and well-being concerns for yourself or others.
 SafeCampus’s team of caring professionals will provide individualized support, while discussing short- and long-term solutions and connecting you with additional resources when requested.

 Mental health resources are available at [wellbeing.uw.edu](https://wellbeing.uw.edu/topic/mental-health/).
 The [UW Counseling Center](https://www.washington.edu/counseling/) is also a good resource (206-543-1240).
 University of Washington students are eligible for services at the Counseling Center.
-Also see their [flyer](https://s3-us-west-2.amazonaws.com/uw-s3-cdn/wp-content/uploads/sites/31/2020/03/10140856/Coping-with-COVID-19-Related-Stress5.pdf) for tips on coping with COVID-19 related stress.
-Please review the [COVID-19 face cover policy](https://www.ehs.washington.edu/covid-19-prevention-and-response/face-covering-requirements) .

 Additionally, if you’re thinking about suicide, are worried about a friend or loved one, or would like emotional support, the Lifeline network is available 24/7 across the United States: National Suicide Prevention Lifeline (1-800-273-8255), Forefront Suicide Prevention (866-598-3978), and Crisis Text Line (741741).
 If the person you are concerned about is in immediate danger of killing them self and/or refuses to stay safe with you, call or text 911.